The History of the Nun: Reception

 The History of the Nun was popular with contemporary audiences, and it was adapted at least five times between 1694 and 1757.
 The three best-known adaptations are The Fatal Marriage: or, the Innocent Adultery, by Thomas Southerne (1694); Isabella, or, the Fatal Marriage, by David Garrick (1757); and 'Philinda's Story out of the Book' in The Lining of the Patch-Work Screen, by Jane Barker (1726).

 The History of the Nun, or The Fair Vow Breaker, is a piece whose title speaks for itself, but why a nun?
 Some critical reviewers such as Susan Goulding argue that Behn's use of nuns also serves as a gateway into the "history of feminist thought."
-Many critics look deep into the sub context of Behn's use of nun.
+Many critics look deep into the subcontext of Behn's use of nun.
 Although Isabella murders both her husbands, the narrator suggests that this would have all been avoided had Isabella not been led by others to make a monastic vow when she was still too young to understand its implications.
 Elizabeth Matthews calls Isabella 'a vulnerable body caught in the trap of her life', and suggests that Behn predominantly depicted her as an agonized victim who tries but fails to escape her dark fate.

 Behn, as a 17th-century woman writer, in today's modern world is analyzed rather than ridiculed for her writing.
 During that time period, women's writing was not dignified, nor was it often acknowledged.
 Although she was well known for her groundbreaking career, the Restoration circle she was part of mostly preferably allowed license to male writers.
 The Restoration circle expected women to stay silent and not express their own desire.
 Her works expressed her need and desire for freedom.
 The genre of amatory fiction that Behn writes in allows for women of her century to write and read about love and desire through a public narrative.

 The Fair Jilt is another example of Behn's work that is comparable and somewhat continues the style and themes of her work through another story.